James Outman Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Mets pitching staff is 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.41 team ERA ranks 20th across all league pitching staffs.
+- The Mets have a 4.40 team ERA that ranks 19th across all MLB pitching staffs.

-- In his most recent appearance on Thursday, July 6, the righty threw eight innings against the Arizona Diamondbacks, giving up one earned run while surrendering four hits.
+- In his most recent time out on Sunday, the righty went five innings against the San Diego Padres, allowing five earned runs while surrendering six hits.

-- In 16 games this season, the 30-year-old has a 3.31 ERA and 11.3 strikeouts per nine innings, while giving up a batting average of .204 to opposing batters.
+- The 38-year-old has a 4.31 ERA and 10.4 strikeouts per nine innings in 16 games this season, while allowing a batting average of .251 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.